fab-bar/cxnMiner/docs/utils.rst

 .. code-block:: bash

-  bin/encode_vocabulary infile outfile encoder
+  bin/encode_vocabulary vocabulary outfile encoder

 Options
 +++++++

-infile
+vocabulary
-  The name of the file that contains the dictionary extracted from the corpus.
+  Either the name of the file that contains the dictionary extracted from the corpus.
   If the filename ends with ".gz" it is assumed to be a compressed file.
+  Or a json-String containing the vocabulary directly.

 outfile
   The name of the file that is created by the script (if it exists, it will be overwritten).